Funding for Collective Impact

 We seek to engage faculty interested in advancing their scholarship while enhancing the capacity of social sector community partners and communities through substantial, reciprocal engagement.
 We encourage teaching and research proposals focused on advancing equity and decreasing economic and racial disparities in Washtenaw County, Detroit, and other Southeast Michigan communities.

 Ginsberg Community-Driven Engagement Grants

-Ginsberg Center Community-Driven Engagement Grants support the community-engaged work of all faculty (tenured and tenure-track, research, clinical faculty, and lecturers), as well as postdoctoral fellows on the Ann Arbor Campus.
+Ginsberg Center Community-Driven Engagement Grants support the community-engaged work of all full-time faculty (tenured and tenure-track, research, clinical faculty, and lecturers) and postdoctoral fellows on the Ann Arbor Campus.